 So is the desire to make the paramour or other person pay.
 And it’s easy to assume that the affair must have been the other person’s entire fault.

 Alienation of Affection is one instance where just because something is immoral, a court may not see it as illegal.
-It’s important to consider, however, the cost vs. the outcome.
+It’s important, however, to consider the cost vs. the outcome.

 It’s important to keep in mind that such suits can only be brought against the person who contributed to the demise of the marriage.

-Proof is required that the offended spouse has lost comfort, society and consortium (loss of physical relations) as a result.
+The proof is required that the offended spouse has lost comfort, society, and consortium (loss of physical relations) as a result.

 - You must prove that the offending party acted with malice.

 Proving the marriage was a happy one is largely a matter of opinion.
 The offended party may have believed all was well.
 But the offending party may have a very different view.
 Proving the marriage was happy under these circumstances can be very difficult and a lot of the time is he-said-she-said.

 You must prove the defendant willfully and intentionally interfered with the marriage.
 For example, if the defendant knew the party was happily married and acted to break up the marriage anyway, the second point is made.
 However, the third party can simply claim ignorance regarding the state of the marriage.